-- (i) audiovisual broadcasting sector; where an entity or person may not hold more than 40% of the share capital in a national audiovisual company.
-An entity or person holding shares in a national audiovisual company is prohibited to acquire directly or indirectly shares of another national audiovisual company; - (ii) banking sector; where the Central Bank of Albania has the power to approve or decline any transfer of at least 10% of the bank share capital; and - (iii) insurance sector; where the Authority of Financial Supervision is the regulatory body having the power to approve or decline any transfer of at least 10% of the share capital in a the company engaged in insurance an/or reinsurance activity.
+- audiovisual broadcasting sector; where an entity or person may not hold more than 40% of the share capital in a national audiovisual company.
+An entity or person holding shares in a national audiovisual company is prohibited to acquire directly or indirectly shares of another national audiovisual company; - (ii) banking sector; where the Central Bank of Albania has the power to approve or decline any transfer of at least 10% of the bank share capital or such a percentage that enables a shareholder to influence considerably in the management or policies of the bank; - (iii) insurance sector; where the Authority of Financial Supervision is the regulatory body having the power to approve or decline any transfer of at least 10% of the share capital in a company engaged in insurance and/or reinsurance activity; and - (iv) telecommunication sector; where changes related to the licensee may be subject to notification to or approval by the Authority of Electronic and Postal Communication.